learn-co-students/hs-firebase-tutorial-after-school-000/README.md

 Fork and clone this tutorial then follow along with the step-by-step instructions to set up a Firebase database for your app.

-We've included a demo for you, but you should be following the steps below and adding code to your own app.
+We've included a demo for you, but you should be adding the code below to your own app.

 **Step 1:** Add the 'firebase' gem to your Gemfile and then run `bundle install` from your terminal.